-&lt;sup>50 Hula & Jordan (2018, 27-29) submit that "in many ways, the formal structure" of the program "exemplifies a principal-agent relationship" in which one entity legally appoints another to act on its behalf.
+50 Hula & Jordan (2018, 27-29) submit that "in many ways, the formal structure" of the program "exemplifies a principal-agent relationship" in which one entity legally appoints another to act on its behalf.
 Theoretically, it is a mutually benefiting structure, in that there is a delegation of tasks to those with "the talent, training and inclination to do them." [quoting Kiewiet & McCubbins (1991, 22, 24-7)] This relationship may provide cost advantages, economies of scale and perhaps economies of scope to meet the preferences and needs of QALICBs and CDEs, as well as the principal (state or federal government).
 There are also inherent conflicts of interest or competing objectives in this structure.
 Kiewiet & McCubbins (1991, 25) warn that "certain conditions that are generally present in principal/agent relationships ... make it a particularly congenial environment of opportunism."
 Conceivably, these competing objectives may be addressed in the program design, oversight and evaluation.
 Also see Murray and Bruce (2017), Cromwell and Schmisseur (2016), and Hula & Jordan (2018, 32).

-&lt;sup>51 OCC (2013, 19) and Deluca (2011, 9).
+51 OCC (2013, 19) and Deluca (2011, 9).
 Abravanel, et. al. (2013, 73) note that "Administrative costs have been a long-standing matter of concern for the federal NMTC program."

-&lt;sup>52 Such deductions are limited to fifteen percent by Florida Law and federal policies.
+52 Such deductions are limited to fifteen percent by Florida Law and federal policies.
 There are indications that deductions from the Federal Qualified Equity Investment (QEI) are now limited to less than three percent, per CDFI Fund policy.

-&lt;sup>53 Since 2012, the CDFI Fund requires CDEs to provide QALICBs a "disclosure statement" of fees and interest for Federal NMTC projects.
+53 Since 2012, the CDFI Fund requires CDEs to provide QALICBs a "disclosure statement" of fees and interest for Federal NMTC projects.
 The CDFI Fund is not required to collect these disclosure statements for their own oversight purposes.

-&lt;sup>54 Like the Florida NMDP, the federal tax credit equals 39 percent of the total leveraged investment, but unlike Florida, prorated credits are claimed annually over the entire seven-year investment term.
+54 Like the Florida NMDP, the federal tax credit equals 39 percent of the total leveraged investment, but unlike Florida, prorated credits are claimed annually over the entire seven-year investment term.

-additional funding from participating lenders (banks and other financial institutions, including CDE affiliates), QALICB business affiliates, and equity generated by federal NMTCs and other federal programs.
+programs.
 The investor's contribution to the total leveraged investment for the Florida or federal program varies by QI, depending on the combination of leveraged contributions to the QI and the discount price of the credit to the investor.
 Typically, the QALICB or the CDE retains most or all of the principal from the investor's portion of the QI at the end of the investment term.
 The participating lender receives interest on their portion of the QI, and recovers (or refinances) the principal at the end of the loan term.

-EDR's 2016 survey of CDEs shows that an estimated sixty-four percent of Florida NMDP projects are combined with federal NMTCs.
-This "stacking" of credits enables both Florida and federal tax credits to be generated from the same Florida-based QLICI.
+EDR's 2016 survey of CDEs shows that an estimated sixty-four percent of Florida NMDP projects are combined with federal NMTCs.55 This "stacking" of credits enables both Florida and federal tax credits to be generated from the same Florida-based QLICI.
 For the investor seeking tax credits, this provides additional investment opportunities and increases the public subsidy to the funded projects.

 Since its implementation in 2010, the Florida NMDP has provided funding for ninety-two QALICBs in 24 counties located throughout the state.
 Thirty-one of these projects are in the manufacturing sector, 15 are in health care and social assistance, and 10 are in wholesale trade.
-The program also funded projects in the arts, entertainment and recreation industries, hospitality, office administration, education and communications industries.
-Florida NMDP QLICIs are limited to \$10 million per QALICB.
+The program also funded projects in the arts, entertainment and recreation industries, 56 hospitality, 57 office administration, education and communications industries.
+58 Florida NMDP QLICIs are limited to \$10 million per QALICB.
 These loans or equity investments were used to fund the acquisition, construction, and renovation of facilities; purchase new equipment and inventory; refinance debt; reimburse parent companies; and provide operating capital for QALICBs.